 The Government set aside two sites along the beachfront for the exclusive use as hotels.
 The site selected by the owner, William A. Poole, was opposite Hobie Beach probably because he envisaged the development being southward.
-In 1922 Humewood was ripe for development after the Marine Drive was completed.
+In 1922 Humewood was ripe for development after the Marine Drive to Schoenmakerskop was completed.
 Mr. Bill Poole immediately took the option on the first hotel site and built the second Beach Hotel.
 The building was completed in 1924.
 This was the first hotel on the beachfront since the burning down of the Humewood Beach Hotel.
 The use of teak throughout the building was a feature and the roof garden was a novelty.

 The hotel changed hands several times and was later bought by a Mrs. Lupping at an auction for £46 000.
 Mrs. Lolly Shtein, daughter of the Luppings, lives in Bandle which is a block of flats next to the Beach Hotel.
 Wilfred Guscott bought the hotel from the Luppings, and his nephew, Roy Lombard, bought it in 1958.

 Mr Lombard brought about the first alterations to the hotel when he elevated it to the first three star hotel in the country.